npg70/galbreath-old/galbreath-archibald-unknown.md

     - Neil may have some duplicates of interest
     - Duncan may have a duplicate
     - Alexander not linked.
-    - not hints on parents
+    - no hints on parents